 The group is always looking for enthusiastic men and women to offer their prayers.
 Members gather at the church once a month, generally on the third Thursday morning at 10:00 AM to share updates.

 New requests and updates are circulated by telephone and email.
 Bonnie Bailey is the contact person.
 Connect with her at 250-592-9847 or bonniecbailey [at] gmail [dot] com.

 What a difference it makes to be greeted by a friendly face when you come in the door!

-Meals for new mums
+Meals for new parents